 Your feet change as you age.
 Tendons, muscles, and ligaments in your feet stretch, making your feet wider.
 They also can get longer and, after years of walking on them, the fatty pads that cushion the bottoms of your feet can start to thin out.
 That's why you should stand and measure your feet each time you shop for shoes, and look for cushioned shoes that will absorb shock better.
 Measure both of your feet, if one is larger than the other, go with the larger size.

 Your foot type matters.
 Different types of feet feel better in different shoes.
 Determine what type of foot you have.
 One way to tell is to wet your foot and then step on a piece of cardboard or colored paper.
 Look at your footprint.
 If you can see most of your foot, you probably have low arches or flat feet.
 If you see only the side or very little of your foot, you likely have high arches.
 You'll be able to see a curved foot if you have neutral arches.

 Pain's a factor.
-If you have back, knee, or heel pain, you're better off with a more supportive shoe with cushioning under the heel, according to Gerald Travers, DPM, a board-certified foot and ankle surgeon in Colorado Springs, Colorado.
+If you have back, knee, or heel pain, you may be better off with a more supportive shoe with cushioning under the heel.
 If you have bunions (swollen and enlarged big toe joints) or other pain in your big toe joint like arthritis or gout, you should stick with a softer, wider shoe.

 You're likely to have better luck getting a good-fitting shoe if you go to an athletic shoe store.
 Ask friends or people in your walking group or health club to recommend a good store and knowledgeable salesperson.

 Important things to consider when buying a shoe are comfort and fit.
-Look for a shoe with a good rigid sole – one that's not super flexible, advises Harold Glickman, DPM, a podiatrist in Washington, DC.
+Look for a shoe with a good rigid sole – one that's not super flexible.

 Ten Tips for Finding Shoes That Fit